 Let’s start with some fall recipes.
 After all, nothing says “Welcome, autumn!” quite like a good soup, tasty treats filled with the spices of the season, or delicious campfire meals enjoyed around an open flame.

-Try these favorites on your next camping trip to get your crew in the right mood:
+Try these favorites on your next fall camping trip to get your crew in the right mood:

 - Campfire Dinner in a Pumpkin — There’s nothing quite like cooking around a campfire.
 However, sometimes hotdogs just won’t cut it, especially if you’re trying to get into a cozy, fall kind of mood.
 For those times, there is this delicious seasonal campfire dinner in a pumpkin.